mtvs/eloquent-approval/README.md

 #### On `Builder` objects

-You can update the statuses of entities using provided methods on `Builder` objects.
+You can update the statuses of entities by using provided methods on `Builder` objects.

 ```php